Ryan Hart: 2010 – present

 2015 would be the final year of Ultra Street Fighter IV being the main game of the Capcom franchise.
 This did not hinder Hart from competing within multiple events around globe, winning Bracket Reset 21, IGN Con Qatar finishing 3rd place within Topanga Charity Cup EGX 2015, Stunfest 2015 (2v2) and Kakutop League II, along with 4th-place finishes at DreamHack Summer 2015, Milan Games Week, Hypespotting 4, Ouka Ranbu Cup and Kakutop League I. Hart also took 3rd place at Stunfest 2015 Street Fighter III: 3rd Strike tournament.
 2015 would also be Hart's last event for Tekken Tag Tournament 2 taking 1st place at Canada Cup.

-2016 welcomed the new release of Street Fighter V and a lot of fresh new competition with it.
-Hart was very active during the first year of the new games release, winning Bracket Reset 59, Take TV Take's Dojo, Fight Club NRW and placing 2nd at Lockdown 2016, EGX 2016 and Paris Games Week Invitational.
-Along with these results Hart secured 3rd and 4th place victories at events such as Kuwait Battle Royale 2016, Celtic Throwdown 2016, VSFighting 2016, and Cannes Winter Clash 2016.
+Street Fighter V released in 2016, with Hart being active during the first year of the new games' release, winning Bracket Reset 59, Take TV Take's Dojo and Fight Club NRW.
+He placed second at Lockdown 2016, EGX 2016 and Paris Games Week Invitational.
+Hart secured 3rd and 4th place at Kuwait Battle Royale 2016, Celtic Throwdown 2016, VSFighting 2016, and Cannes Winter Clash 2016.

 Hart started to focus more on his private life and this led him competing a lot less than he had previously at this point, but also allowed him to be more active within different areas of the Esports industry.
 In 2017 he only entered a handful of events for Street Fighter V with his best result being 1st at Take TV Weekly, Meltdown Weekly and Greek Empire Tournament, additionally Hart placed 3rd at TakeDojo X-Mas 2017. within this same year, Hart casually picked up the new Bandai Namco game; Tekken 7, where he placed 9th at Hypespotting 6.

 Hart continues to compete within fighting game events but to a lesser extent as he continues to grow his career within other areas, he still enters events for Street Fighter V and Tekken 7 with his best results of 7th (Tekken 7) and 9th (Street Fighter V) at Brussels Challenge Major 2018, Headstomper 2018 and Fight Club NRW 2018.